arangodb/docs/3.10/installation-mac-osx.md

 {% endhint %}

-If you are using [_homebrew_](http://brew.sh/){:target="_blank"}, then you can install the latest released stable version of ArangoDB using *brew* as follows:
+If you are using [_homebrew_](http://brew.sh/){:target="_blank"}, then you can install the latest released stable version of ArangoDB using `brew` as follows:

 ```
 brew install arangodb
 ```

 This will install the current stable version of ArangoDB and all dependencies within your Homebrew tree.
+The integrity of the homebrew formula is automatically verified by a checksum.

-Note that the server will be installed as:
+The server binary will be installed at:

 ```
 /usr/local/Cellar/arangodb/<VERSION>/sbin/arangod
 ```

-`<VERSION>` is a placeholder for the actual version number, e.g. `3.5.0`.
+`<VERSION>` is a placeholder for the actual version number, e.g. `3.9.0`.

 You can start the server by running the command: